 Is It Worth Paying for a Wix Premium Plan?

-Wix’s premium plans offer you seven different packages.
+Wix’s premium plans offer you four different packages.
 The higher the plan, the more features, and support you receive:

 The listed prices in the image above are based on annual plans.
 If you choose to pay on a month-to-month basis, the prices per month are higher.

-Wix has three Business plans ranging from $27 – $59 a month: Business Basic, Business Unlimited, and Business Pro.
-All of these plans have ecommerce features so you can accept online payments and run an online store.
-There are four website plans ranging from $16 – $45 a month: Combo, Unlimited, Pro, and VIP.
+Wix has four website plans ranging from $16 – $159 a month: Light, Core, Business, and Business Elite.
+The last three of these plans have ecommerce features so you can accept online payments and run an online store.

 |Wix Pricing Plans||Monthly ($/month)||1-Year ($/month)||Savings (%)||2-Years ($/month)||Savings (%)|

-If you want to sell through your website, start out on the Business Basic plan at $27 a month.
-This allows you to accept online payments, gives you unlimited bandwidth and 20GB storage, removes Wix adverts, and includes apps like Google Analytics and Site Booster to help your site succeed, and more.
+If you want to sell through your website, this plan allows you to accept online payments, gives you unlimited bandwidth and 20GB storage, removes Wix adverts, and includes apps like Google Analytics and Site Booster to help your site succeed, and more.

 You can read more about Wix’s value for money and how to choose the best plan for you in our Wix Pricing review.